Fish and chirps? Crickets make leap in demand as a protein

 “For the first couple years, you know, we always struggled with having enough supply.
 Now that we’re starting to be able to add some of these older farmers into our supply chain. … It’s not quite so heavy pressure,” Bachhuber said.

 The first U.S. academic conference devoted to insects for food and feed was held in Detroit in May.
-Now the young industry is forming a trade group with the priorities being research and public education.
+Now the young industry is forming The North American Edible Insect Coalition , a trade group, with the priorities being research and public education.

 “Half the battle if not more is educating people why.
-You can’t just say eat crickets, please.
+You can’t just say, ‘Eat crickets, please.’
 You have to tell them why,” Swanson said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.